maxmilton/stage1/README.md

 ## Build environment JS runtime support

-The default precompiled runtime requires [bun](https://bun.sh/) version 1.0.20 or above.
+The default precompiled mode runtime requires [bun](https://bun.sh/) version 1.0.20 or above.

 The regular mode browser bundle does not have any specific build requirements.